swcarpentry/python-novice-gapminder/_episodes/15-scope.md

 > 1. How many levels does the traceback have?
 > 2. What is the file name where the error occurred?
 > 3. What is the function name where the error occurred?
-> 4. On which line number in this function did the error occurr?
+> 4. On which line number in this function did the error occur?
 > 5. What is the type of error?
 > 6. What is the error message?
 >